clyso/chorus/README.md

 Chorus is written in Go—no other dependencies are required to build, run, or test.

+Want to contribute?
+See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Test
 [Test](./test) package contains e2e tests for replications between S3 storages.
 It starts: